 The total volume of water abstracted from the tested borehole should never exceed the calculated water available for abstraction from the GRU.
 If the sustainable yield of the tested boreholes exceeds the water available for abstraction from the GRU, borehole yields or duty cycles need to be reduced.

-In this instance, the water demand of $0.025 \text{ Mm}^3/a$ is well within the tested borehole's capacity, and well below the volume of water available for abstraction within the GRU (section 9.4).
+In this instance, the water demand of 0.069 Mm3/a is equal to the tested borehole's capacity, and within the volume of water available for abstraction within the GRU (section 9.4).

 8.5 Groundwater Quality